opnsense/tools/README.md

 * vm:		remove vm image
 * xtools:	remove xtools set

-How the port tree is synced with its upstream repository
+How the port tree is updated via its upstream repository
 --------------------------------------------------------

 The ports tree has a few of our modifications and is sometimes a